Rosario La Spina trained at the Queensland Conservatorium of Music continuing his studies at RNCM, Manchester under the tutelage of Joseph Ward OBE.

 The Verdi Bicentenary in 2013 saw him sing Alfredo and The Duke in Perth, Don Alvaro (La forza del destino) in Adelaide, Verdi’s Requiem in Taiwan and New Zealand, Radames in Detroit and Gaston (Jérusalem) in Fidenza; he also performed Don José throughout Japan.

-In 2014, Rosario La Spina sings The Duke for Opera Queensland, Manrico (Il trovatore) for West Australian Opera and Pollione (Norma) for Victorian Opera.
+In 2014, Rosario La Spina sang The Duke for Opera Queensland, Manrico (Il trovatore) for West Australian Opera and Pollione (Norma) for Victorian Opera returning the following year as Calaf in Opera Australia’s production of Turandot.
+In 2016, he sings The Prince (Love for Three Oranges) in Sydney, (Samson et Dalila) in Tokyo, Canio (Pagliacci) in Melbourne and Cavaradossi (Tosca) in Adelaide.